Mennauu/learnyounode/README.md

 # learnyounode

-Please note that I also used the official node documentation (as a source) which you can find here: [Node.js Documentation](https://nodejs.org/api/)
+Please note that I also used the official node documentation (as a source for all steps) which you can find here: [Node.js Documentation](https://nodejs.org/api/)

 ## Hello World